1. What are the academic requirements for the application?

 3. Is the Summer Institute only for undergraduates?

 The Summer Institute is open to undergraduates, graduate students, professionals, and anyone else in between who fulfills the program requirements.
-While most of our accepted applicants are enrolled in undergraduate programs, about 20% are graduate students or postgraduates.
+While most of our accepted applicants are enrolled in undergraduate programs, about 20% are graduate students or professionals.

-4. Are Duke University students preferred?
+4. Are Duke University or Texas A&M University students preferred?

 5. Do participants get to pick which country they work in or is it assigned?